ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 to receive an OpenAPI Specification resource preferably in the following
 order:

-1. openapi 3.1 in yaml
+1. openapi 3.1 in YAML
-2. openapi 3.0 in yaml
+2. openapi 3.0 in YAML
 3. any openapi version in json

 ~~~ example